cbrown5/cbrown5.github.io/_posts/2018-03-24-ridge-to-reef-management.md

 For our work in the Kia region of the Solomon Islands with The Nature Conservancy we could not get accurate measurements of water clarity with satellites, because the islands were two topographic complex and the water too shallow.

-However The Nature Conservancy had extensive surveys of lagoonal coral reefs in the region of Kia.
+However, the Nature Conservancy had extensive surveys of lagoonal coral reefs in the region of Kia.

 In Kia logging operators create 'log ponds'.
 Log ponds are spots on the coast where they bulldoze mangroves so that they can drag logs off the land onto transport ships.